 The company is required by law to have a pension scheme for all employees.
-The company's pension plan is compliant with the requirements in the Norwegian Act relating to mandatory occupational pension.
-See also Note

 12 Employee benefit expenses in the consolidated financial statements for further information.

 See Note 13 Pension costs and pension obligations in the consolidated financial statements for assumptions and further information.